Kurozora/kurozora-app/Pods/KurozoraKit/README.md

 * **🛠 Intuitive:** KurozoraKit is built with Swift, one of the **fast**, **modern**, **safe** and **interactive** programming languages.

+* **🧵 Asynchronous:** By utilizing the power of Swift Concurrency, KurozoraKit is more readable and less prone to errors like data races and deadlocks by design.

 * **✨ Magical:** The kit is carefully designed to work as efficient and reliable as you would expect it to.

 * **📚 Documented:** With up to 100% documentation coverage.